seifeddinedridi/smallvpt/README.md

 It currently includes basic volumetric light transport supporting multiple scattering and homogeneous media.
 The medium is defined as a sphere surrounding the scene, with parameters <b>sigma_s</b> and <b>sigma_a</b> to control the scattering and absorption of light.

-I apologize in advance for the noise; my computer is not fast enough to clear them and I can't afford an overnight render due to the untolerable sound of a choking CPU :).
+I apologize in advance for the noise; my computer is not fast enough to clear them, and I can't afford an overnight render due to the untolerable sound of a choking CPU :).

-Feel free to play with it as you like, if you render something cool, send it to me by email ;)
+Feel free to play with it as you like, if you render something cool or spot an error in my code, please let me know ;)

 Without further ado, here is a couple of renders showing what it is capable of: